March 3, 2025 deadline

 General comments

-- The panel recognized there were more worthy applications than may receive funds and would extend encouragement to unsuccessful applicants to apply again.
+- The panel recognizes there were more worthy applications than may receive funds and would extend encouragement to unsuccessful applicants to apply again.

-- The panel appreciated a clear understanding of why the project is important to the applicant’s development and artistic vision and how the project would impact them.
+- The panel appreciated a clear understanding of why the project is important to the applicant’s development and artistic vision and how the project would impact them as an artist going forward.

-- It was helpful when training applicants provided a well-articulated rationale for the choice of study program with a clear explanation of how program, workshop, or mentorship is critical at this stage of their development leading towards stated career goals.
+- It was helpful when training applicants provide a well-articulated rationale for the choice of study program with a clear explanation of how program, workshop or mentorship is critical at this stage of their development leading towards stated artistic goals.

 - A well-written and concise grant proposal allows the panel to gain a full understanding of the nature of the project, the purpose and expected benefits and identifiable impact on the applicant.
 Applicants should include the following:

-- in addition to the artist’s “vision,” a clear sequence of steps explaining the creative approach and/or process on how the applicant will be successful in realizing project objectives and impacts
+- In addition to the artist’s “vision”, a clear sequence of steps explaining the creative approach and/ or process on how the applicant will be successful in realizing project objectives and impact; and,

-- The panel encourages applicants to make use of application writing tip sheet material available on the AFA website.
+- The panel encourages future applicants to make use of writing tip sheet material available on the AFA web site.
 Applicants are encouraged to have an objective third party proofread application content to ensure that it is concise and accurate.

 Budget

-- Budgets should be as accurate and realistic as possible.
-Scope of project should be accurately reflected in the expense and revenue details to allow the panel to understand how the project will be realized.
+- Are as accurate and realistic as possible.
+The scope of project should be accurately reflected in the expense and revenue details to allow the panel to understand how the project will be executed.

 Support material

-- A number of applications lacked video that would allow the panel to better appreciate the applicant’s creative ability and provide them insight into proposed new work.
-Video submissions demonstrate the artist’s and their collaborator's ability, is an opportunity for the applicant to introduce themselves, and clarifies how project activities and objectives will help the applicant realize their artistic vision and professional aspirations.
+- Several applications lacked video that would allow the panel to better appreciate the applicant’s creative ability and provide them insight into proposed new work.

 - Most types of projects are greatly strengthened with the inclusion current reference letters that provide greater insight into the project’s impact and value to either the applicant and/or the applicant’s community.

-- Participant bios or CVs strengthen project credibility and viability of project outcomes.
+- Participant bios or CVs strengthen project credibility and viability of project outcomes, but should be maximum 2 pages.